 Screed the Concrete

 Continue mixing and pouring concrete over the top of the mesh until the concrete exceeds the top of the mold.
-Vibrate the mold one final time, then screed off the excess concrete with the scrap two-by-four.
+Vibrate the mold one final time, then screed off the excess concrete with the scrap piece of 2x4 board.
 Trowel the concrete smooth with the masonry trowel.
 Even though this will form the bottom of the countertop, you will want it to be relatively smooth so that it will properly mount.

 Let the Concrete Cure